Kerbalism/Kerbalism/README.md

 - You **found a bug** ?
   - Maybe it's related to another mod ?
 Check the [Mod Compatibility] page.
   - Maybe it's a known issue ?
-Check the [GitHub issues] and ask on the [official Discord].
+Check the [GitHub issues] and ask on [Discord].

 - You want to **report a bug** ?
   - Install the [KSPBugReport] plugin and generate a bug report with it.
 Support requests that don't provide full logs and KSP database dumps are often ignored.